2020 brings higher labor costs for small businesses

 MINIMUM WAGES GO UP

-The minimum wage is higher in 13 states as of Jan.
+The minimum wage is higher in 21 states as of Jan.
 1, including New York, where the minimum rose Dec.
-31. The increases in California, Illinois, Maryland, Massachusetts, New Jersey and New York are steps toward an eventual $15 minimum approved by state legislatures.
+31, according to the National Employment Law Project.
+The increases in California, Illinois, Maryland, Massachusetts, New Jersey and New York are steps toward an eventual $15 minimum approved by state legislatures.

 Increases are planned later in the year in states including Connecticut, New York, Oregon and Washington, D.C., and some counties and cities are raising their minimums as well.

-Note: This story was first published Jan.
-2. It was updated on Jan.
-3 to correct the number of states with the minimum wage rising on Jan 1.
-It is 21 states, not 13 states.